~An illustrated letter from Arthur Ransome, 1955~

 ~Sailing on Coniston Water towards the village of Coniston~

 It is a long way down Coniston Water to Peel Island but it is there that you will spot the Secret Harbour, instantly recognisable as belonging to Wild Cat Island.
-We went there in the SL Gondola, that now belongs to the National Trust.
+We travelled there in the SL Gondola, that also now belongs to the National Trust.
 Ransome knew the steam launch as a boy when he made friends with the captain.

 ~ Secret Harbour on the southern end of Peel Island, Coniston Water ~